What is this medicine?

 What should I watch for while using this medicine?

-Visit your doctor or health care professional for regular check ups.
-Check your blood pressure and pulse rate regularly.
-Ask your health care professional what your blood pressure and pulse rate should be, and when you should contact him or her.
+Visit your healthcare professional for regular checks on your progress.
+Check your blood pressure as directed.
+Ask your healthcare professional what your blood pressure should be and when you should contact him or her.

-This medicine may make you feel confused, dizzy or lightheaded.
+You may get dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
-To reduce the risk of dizzy or fainting spells, do not sit or stand up quickly, especially if you are an older patient.
-Avoid alcoholic drinks; they can make you more dizzy.
+Do not stand or sit up quickly, especially if you are an older patient.
+This reduces the risk of dizzy or fainting spells.
+Avoid alcoholic drinks; they can make you dizzier.